Lanval: Women in Lanval

 The women in Lanval differ from women typically seen in Arthurian texts.
-Women are not usually highly regarded in the Arthurian universe, they are side characters who are often not named and if they have any relevance it is only for their beauty.
+Women are not usually highly regarded in the Matter of Britain, they are side characters who are often not named and if they have any relevance it is only for their beauty.
 However, in Lanval not only are the women beautiful but they play a more significant role.
 Specifically looking at Guinevere and the lady who becomes his lover, one can see that the actions of both women are what drive the plot of the lai.
 The "lady" is the one who calls upon Lanval, drawing him away from the courtly world.
 She makes the first advance and actively pursues him, emphasizing her power and sexual desires.
-She doesn't rely on a man to achieve what she desires but rather goes and seeks them for herself.
+She does not rely on a man to achieve what she desires but rather goes and seeks them for herself.
 The same can be said for Guinevere who also attempts to seduce Lanval because she desires him.
 When Guinevere is denied what she wants, she again tries to assert control by accusing him of disrespecting her.

 Women in this lai seem to possess two personas, one which conforms to the ideals of men and society and often reflects contemporary negative stereotypes about women, and the other which emphasizes female power and women's own personal motives.
 By attempting to seduce Lanval and then accusing him of treason, Guinevere displays the qualities of the seductress and female "ruled by passion," stereotypes that were emphasized in contemporary Christian beliefs about Eve and Delilah and other female characters in the Bible.
 The women in the lai are manipulative and cunning, although they hide it with obedience and compliance.
-However. we see the true power of the lai via the character of Lanval's mistress, the lady who chooses him for a lover and ultimately rescues him.
+However, we see the true power of the lai via the character of Lanval's mistress, the lady who chooses him for a lover and ultimately rescues him.
 She effectively reverses the standardized stereotype of the weak female character in appearance, motive, and action.
 Modern feminist scholarship often focuses on the spaces between these two characters and personas in defining Lanval as a comment on and response to then-contemporary primarily patriarchal values.